leandroarndt/msfs_livery_tools/README.md

 Download and install latest [release](https://github.com/leandroarndt/msfs_livery_tools/releases).
 A shortcut will be created in your windows menu.
 Refer to the [wiki](https://github.com/leandroarndt/msfs_livery_tools/wiki) for help.

 You may also download source code and use a Python interpreter.

+## MSFS 2024

+Regarding MSFS 2024 compatibility, liveries created with this tool should be compatible with it, but the current version cannot extract KTX2 textures.

 ## Requirements